viromelab/tracespipe/README.md

 │   ├── TRACES_hybrid_R3_consensus/    # where the third round hybrid data appears
 │   ├── TRACES_hybrid_R3_bed/          # where the third round hybrid data appears
 │   │
+│   ├── TRACES_hybrid_R4_alignments/   # where the fourth round hybrid data appears
+│   ├── TRACES_hybrid_R4_consensus/    # where the fourth round hybrid data appears
+│   ├── TRACES_hybrid_R4_bed/          # where the fourth round hybrid data appears
+│   │
+│   ├── TRACES_hybrid_R5_consensus/    # where the automatic choosen hybrid consensus
+│   │                                  # appears (diff will be made using this data) │   │
 │   ├── TRACES_diff/                   # where the dnadiff results appear (identity & SNPs)
 │   │
 │   └── TRACES_blasts/                 # where the specific blasted results appears